How online pornography impacts children

 What is extreme pornography?

-How will RSHE help my child?
+How might RSHE help my child?

-Under the terms of the new guidance, you’ll be able to withdraw your child from some or all sex education.
 All schools must have a written policy on sex education, which they must make available to parents for free.

-However, children that do access RSHE will have:
+Children that do access RSHE will have:

 • An increased knowledge of sexual risks such as STIs (sexually transmitted diseases) and teenage pregnancy